It’s more than care. It’s caring.

 From serving on local community boards to advocating at the state and federal level, our team is passionate about access for all.
 Attending community meetings, advising local committees, and meeting with community advocacy groups across the country – these are just some of the ways we collaborate with diverse groups that share a mission of increasing access to health care, especially for those who are struggling and may not have insurance or qualify for Medicaid.

 LogistiCare is dedicated to supporting the needs of the under-served.
 From our Remote Area Medical (RAM) assistance efforts in Virginia – where our volunteers lend a helping hand while our software helps streamline patient registration and tracking – to our efforts with United We Ride (UWR), providing efficient and safe transportation for the underserved in our communities, LogistiCare takes on community health and transportation issues to make lives better with integrity at every turn.

 Analytics: Tell the Story with Data

-The trends we are seeing are not limited to a sprinkling of data or a few thousand members here and there.
-In 2015, LogistiCare managed more than 69 million rides for nearly 27 million Medicaid and Medicare members in 39 states and the District of Columbia.
+In 2016, LogistiCare managed more than 69 million rides for nearly 27 million Medicaid and Medicare members in 39 states and the District of Columbia.
 It’s why health care foundations and health and human services advocates across the country consistently come to LogistiCare for their research needs.